RAF Coastal Command during World War II: Battle of Britain

 The occupation of continental Europe and the Scandinavian North Sea coastline now meant tracking U-boats and enemy warships making for the Atlantic was now more difficult with the thin resource pool available.
 Assets were needed for reconnaissance, air support for Sunderlands operating in the Atlantic approaches, and anti-invasion patrol.
 However, any shipping of mainland Europe was likely to be hostile, which presented plenty of targets.
 No. 18 Group RAF continued offensive operations further north against German shipping near Norway.
 Its first success being the 'torching' of a German freighter near Kristiansund on 22 June by a No. 220 Squadron crew.
 Priority was anti-invasion operations.
 With the Battle of Britain underway, the Command was ordered to disrupt German preparations for Operation Sea Lion.
 In this respect, former RAF-Army co-operation squadrons, No. 53 and 59, were handed to Coastal Command in July 1940 for these tasks.
-No. 254 Squadron was supplemented with No. 21 and 57 Squadron, Bomber Command, in attacking shipping off the Norwegian coast, as result of alerts that suggested a German amphibious assault from there.
+No. 254 Squadron was supplemented with Nos.
+21 and 57 Squadrons, of Bomber Command, in attacking shipping off the Norwegian coast, as result of alerts that suggested a German amphibious assault from there.

 The Avro Ansons of No. 16 Group's No. 500 Squadron was fitted out with extra armour plating and side mountings for defensive guns.
 A free mounted 20mm was installed in the lower fuselage to offer protection.
 Though no evidence exists to indicate it was a success, crews appreciated the extra security.
 The British Cannon Manufacturing Company, impressed with the innovation, built a specialised mount for it.
-They began operations along with Fairey Battles of No. 12 Squadron RAF and No. 142 Squadron RAF, Bomber Command, operating from Eastchurch.
-Some conversions were made; No. 217 switched to Beauforts in May 1940, but still operated some Anson aircraft, and No. 502 received the Whitley in October 1940, a bitter disappointment for its crews.
+They began operations along with Fairey Battles of No. 12 Squadron and No. 142 Squadron, Bomber Command, operating from Eastchurch.
+Some conversions were made; No. 217 Squadronswitched to Beauforts in May 1940, but still operated some Anson aircraft, and No. 502 Squadron received the Whitley in October 1940, a bitter disappointment for its crews.